mojaloop/ml-testing-toolkit/documents/User-Guide.md

 **_Validation and synchronous response based on the schema of the code_**

 The _Sync Response Rules_ navigation tab on the left of the **Mojaloop Testing Toolset** allow you the setup fixed or mock responses.
-You will notice the _default.json_ file on the right hand side window.
-That contain sample content provided for mock or fixed responses on the center window display.
-These can be tested by running the Postman scripts supplied in the root directory of this project.
+Take notice the _default.json_ file on the right hand side window.
+That contains the list of operations and sample content for mock or fixed responses for the operations listed on the center window.
+These can be tested by running the collection in Postman.
+(Import the [collection](/postman/mojaloop-pdp-testing-tool.postman_collection.json) and [environment](/postman/mojaloop-pdp-testing-tool.postman_environment.json) files into Postman testing tool.)

 ![Opening  Sync Response Rules](/assets/images/Opening_Sync_Response_Rules.png)